george-hawkins/micropython-wifi-setup/README.md

 * The user can now use the IP address they have to access the device.
 * The device stores the network credentials and will use them to reconnect whenever the device is restarted.

+Notes:

-Note: the setup process takes a callback that can perform additional steps on connecting to the network and can return something other than an IP address, e.g. an MQTT topic name.
+* the setup process takes a callback that can perform additional steps on connecting to the network and can return something other than an IP address, e.g. an MQTT topic name.
+* when connecting to your WiFi network, the code now also uses the unique ID, that you give your device, as its `dhcp_hostname`.
+MicroPython will (in addition to using this name when making the DHCP request) advertise this name using mDNS.
+This _should_ make it possible to access your device as _unique-name.local_ which is far more convenient than using an IP address and should continue to work even if the underlying IP address changes.
+However, mDNS support varies by platform (though in general, all modern operating systems support it).
+A bigger issue is that the underlying ESP-IDF currently has a bug in how it replies to mDNS - I've filed an issue relating to this, see [`NOTES.md`](docs/NOTES.md) for more details.

 Using this library
 ------------------